-- Colorado has used funds from the federal American Recovery and Reinvestment Act of 2009 (ARRA) to backfill state support that was redirected to other state priorities. - When ARRA funds end in Fiscal Year 2011/2012, higher education funding will be rolled back to 2005-2006 levels. - Unlike many states, there are few dedicated funding streams for higher education in Colorado. - With a few exceptions, there are not mechanisms for generating local financial support for higher education in Colorado.
+- Colorado's higher education system has used funds from the federal American Recovery and Reinvestment Act of 2009 (ARRA) to backfill state support that was redirected to other state priorities. - Since 1990, state support has declined from 20% to 9%. - Unlike many states, there are few dedicated funding streams for higher education in Colorado. - With a few exceptions, there are not mechanisms for generating local financial support for higher education in Colorado.